brollup/brollup/src/transmutive/noist/README.md

-# Non-interactive Single-session Threshold Signatures.
+# Non-interactive Single-session Threshold Signatures
 NOIST is a non-interactive, single-session t-of-n threshold signature scheme allowing multiple untrusted entities to jointly produce digital signatures in constant time, where a disruptive signer cannot force a re-do of the entire signing session.
 The resulting signature is a single 64-byte [BIP-340](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) compatible Schnorr signature.

 > [!WARNING]